Novel insights into the Coma cluster kinematics with DESI. I. Linking mass profile, orbital anisotropy, and galaxy populations: Kinematic analysis with MG-MAMPOSSt

 where $\beta_0$ and $\beta_\infty$ are the anisotropies at the centre and large radii, respectively, and $r_\beta$ is a characteristic radius.
 These profiles capture a large variety of orbits from the innermost region to the outskirts of a cluster.
-Note that, as done in previous works (\textit{e.g.} \citealt{Mamon_2019,Biviano24}), we assume $r_\beta= r_{-2}$ of the mass profile, a reasonable assumption to avoid an extra free parameter in the fit, which, in our case, would be largely unconstrained.
+Note that, as has been done in previous works (e.g. \citealt{Biviano24}), we assumed $r_\beta= r_{-2}$ of the mass profile, a reasonable assumption to avoid an extra free parameter in the fit, which, in our case, would be largely unconstrained.

-The high-quality performances of the DESI instrument results in very small uncertainties on the LoS velocities (see \citealt{DESI_DR1}), which are $<10$ km/s for emission line galaxies and between 5-30 km/s for passive galaxies, as a function of magnitude.
-As such, in our analysis we adopt a constant uncertainty of $40 \, \mathrm{km \, s^{-1}}$, as a conservative safe upper limit for all the galaxies in our sample.
+The high-quality performance of the DESI instrument results in very small uncertainties on the LoS velocities (see \citealt{DESI_DR1}), which are $<10$ km/s for emission line galaxies and between 5-30 km/s for passive galaxies, as a function of magnitude.
+In our analysis we adopted a constant uncertainty of $40 \, \mathrm{km \, s^{-1}}$, as a conservative safe upper limit for all the galaxies in our sample.

-\textsc{MG-MAMPOSSt} is equipped with a Monte Carlo-Markov Chain (MCMC) module to efficiently explore the parameter space, based on a simple Metropolis-Hastings algorithm with a fixed-step Gaussian random walk; the code can handle both flat and Gaussian priors on the free parameters.
-In the following, we sample 110000 points and discard the first 10000 as burn-in phase.
-This number of steps is sufficient to ensure the convergence of the chains; checks has been performed by previous studies in similar frameworks \citep{Pizzuti_2024,Biviano25}, where the Gelman-Rubin diagnostic coefficients $\hat{R}$ \citep{Gelman_1992} have been computed after performing 5 chains on each run, satisfying the requirement of $\hat{R}<1.1$.
+\textsc{MG-MAMPOSSt} is equipped with a Monte Carlo-Markov chain (MCMC) module to efficiently explore the parameter space, based on a simple Metropolis-Hastings algorithm with a fixed-step Gaussian random walk; the code can handle both flat and Gaussian priors on the free parameters.
+In the following, we sample 110\,000 points and discard the first 10\,000 as the burn-in phase.
+This number of steps is sufficient to ensure the convergence of the chains; checks have been performed by previous studies in similar frameworks \citep{Pizzuti_2024,Biviano25}, in which the Gelman-Rubin diagnostic coefficients, $\hat{R}$ \citep{Gelman_1992}, have been computed after performing chains on each run, satisfying the requirement of $\hat{R}<1.1$.
 Each chain takes $\lesssim 1 $ hour to be completed.
-The details of the analysis and the results of \textsc{MG-MAMPOSSt} on the various subsamples of member galaxies are presented and discussed in the next Section.
+The details of the analysis and the results of \textsc{MG-MAMPOSSt} for the various subsamples of member galaxies are presented and discussed in the next section.